Frontend CORS Solutions

 Advantages

-- ✅ Good Performance: Browser directly accesses API, no middleware
+- ✅ Good performance: Browser accesses API directly, no intermediate layer

 - ✅ Flexible: Can precisely control allowed domains and methods